jeremysears/hello-rails-api/README.md

 Overview:

-This is a simple Rails::API hello world application, which demonstrates basic Rails::API request/response handling.
-This currently still contains some vestiges of active_record, which are not used and can be safely removed.
+This is a simple Rails::API hello world application, which demonstrates basic rails-api request/response handling.
+It deliberately does not use active_record, to demonstrate only rails-api usage.
+However, this currently still contains some vestiges of active_record, which are not used and can be safely removed.

 Installation: